Maumasi/URL_Shortener/README.md

 2. **/v1/update-url**
   - Updates a short link.

-  - This uses the **POST** method to receive the new URL and set a relationship to the **maumasi.fy** short link to be reassigned that should be submited with the new URL.
+  - This uses the **POST** method to receive the new URL and set a relationship to the **maumasi.fy** short link to be reassigned that should be submitted with the new URL.

   - This endpoint expects JSON:
   ```javaScript